TattvaOrg/Lniri/template.md

 ## 5. Curated Glass Presets

+>[!important]
+>You can use a given example, but it either doesn't match with your expectations, so recommended that mess it by yourself for better result or open a [discussion](https://github.com/TattvaOrg/Lniri/discussions) for it.

 Swap the `liquid-glass { ... }` block in your `config.kdl` to match your personal aesthetic preference:

 ### Preset 1: Authentic KWin Glass (Faithful Port of kwin-effects-glass)